 Only a few corporations can be responsible for such a large amount of greenhouse gasses because fossil fuel corporations comprise a disproportionate share of the world’s largest corporations.
 Many of the rest of the world’s biggest corporations are in industries that heavily rely on the consumption of fossil fuels such as automobile production.
 The table below shows that the majority of the 18 biggest corporations in the world (measured in 2017 revenues) are corporations that produce fossil fuel or directly depend on fossil fuel consumption to sustain their entire business model.

-If America started a modest carbon tax of $20 per ton, the nonpartisan Tax Policy Center estimates that the hardest-hit quintile of Americans would pay about 0.8% of their income and most Americans would pay less.
-In comparison, the median-income quintile paid 13.5% of income in federal taxes in 2016 according to the Peterson Foundation.
+If America started a modest carbon tax of $20 per ton, the nonpartisan Tax Policy Center estimates that the hardest-hit quintile of Americans would only pay about 0.8% of their income and most Americans would pay less.
+In comparison, the median-income quintile paid 13.5% of income in federal taxes in 2016 according to the Peterson Foundation so it would be easy to cut payroll taxes since revenues would be coming in from the carbon tax instead.

-But the 100 big corporations that account for 71% of global carbon emissions would be hit very hard by a carbon tax.
-Sure they would pass on some of that in the form of higher prices to consumers, but that would amount to just 0.8% of income for ordinary Americans at worst and the corporations would feel A LOT more pain than we would and so they have a big incentive to manipulate the public and the politics to get their way.
+A carbon tax would not hurt American consumers much because they could switch to renewable electricity and electric cars and thereby avoid most of the tax.
+But the 100 big corporations that account for 71% of global carbon emissions would be hit very hard by a carbon tax because they can’t switch to solar and wind energy.
+Sure they would try to pass on some of the tax in the form of higher prices to consumers, but that would amount to less than 0.8% of income for ordinary Americans at worst and the corporations would feel A LOT more pain than we would so they have a big incentive to manipulate the public and and our political system to get their way.
 This is the concentrated interest group problem.

-A revenue-neutral carbon tax could increase most Americans’ disposable income
+A modest revenue-neutral carbon tax could increase most Americans’ disposable income

 A revenue-neutral tax increase is one that is exactly offset by reductions in other taxes or by tax rebates–checks sent to Americans in compensation for the tax increase.
 The carbon tax revenues could be perfectly offset by reducing the tax burden from the payroll tax which is by far the biggest part of the tax burden on the median-income American or by sending every American a check for the average amount of the tax revenues.
 Then only people who burn more carbon than average would be hurt (which tends to be people who are richer than average) and people who burn less would get a net benefit from the carbon tax.